 Remember to never drink stream or river water – even if it looks clean.
 You could end up with a parasite like giardia.
 Instead, take your water filter along.
 I use the Sawyer Mini, which is super small and lightweight.
-You can buy it for $20 here.
+You can buy it here.
 Or Read my review of the Sawyer Mini here.

 Step 5: Factor in Your Thirstiness

 I drink A LOT of water.
 On my last hike with my daughter, I emptied our 2 liter water bladder in under 2 hours, and it wasn’t even that hot.
 Since I know this now, I always make sure to pack extra water so I don’t end up dehydrated.

 Err on the Side of Caution:

 If you aren’t sure how much water to bring hiking, always err on the side of caution and bring more than you think you’ll need!
 For your first hike, calculate double the amount.
 You’ll be glad to have it (especially if you get lost 😉 )

 Drink Up Before You Start Hiking:

 Before you start your hike (and still have a water source), drink up a lot of water.
 This is especially good if you are trying to cut down water weight.